irrevion/science/README.md

 ## Killer-features and advantages:
 - Improved pow() function
-- Support for Complex numbers and Quaternions (just like Python with NumPy + ~~SciPy~~ + PyQuaternion)
+- Support for Complex numbers and Quaternions (just like Python with [NumPy](https://numpy.org/doc/stable/user/quickstart.html) + ~~SciPy~~ + [PyQuaternion](http://kieranwynn.github.io/pyquaternion/)
 - Physics units conversion (more units to be added...)

 ## Installation
-Available on Packagist and could be installed using CLI command:
+Library is available on [Packagist](https://packagist.org/packages/irrevion/science) and could be installed using CLI command:
 ```
 composer require irrevion/science
 ```